 Somebody finally realized that you couldn’t reform people through punishment or fighting force with more force.
 Scott Kernan, the director who runs the prison system in California, says we are learning that the practice of solitary confinement is out dated.
 We’ve known for years it doesn’t really work.

 California’s SHUs now hold 80 percent fewer inmates than just a few years ago.
-You could call that progress enlightenment.
+You could call that progress….a bit of enlightenment.

 It has taken a long time but we seem to be learning that fighting something only energizes the other side.
 We are finally looking to see the human first, before the deed, the crime or the behavior.